-At project completion, the Contractor shall provide the following deliverables in accordance with the requirements of NFPA 72 to the MAA Division of Maintenance.
+At project completion, the Contractor shall provide the following deliverables in accordance with the requirements of NFPA 72 to the MAA Division of

+Maintenance.
 The following must be provided within 30 days of final system approval by the OFM.

-NFPA 72-7.5.2, "Permanent Records".
+NFPA 72-14.6.1, "Permanent Records".
 After successful completion of acceptance tests satisfactory to the OFM, provide a set of reproducible as-built installation drawings, operation and maintenance manuals, and written sequence of operation to the building owner or his designated representative.

-NFPA 72-4.5.2.1, Fire Alarm System Record of Completion
+NFPA 72-10.6.2, Fire Alarm System Record of Completion

-The preparation of a "Record of Completion" shall be the responsibility of a qualified and experienced installer, and shall be completed in accordance with NFPA 72-4.5.2.1.1 through 4.5.2.1.3.
+The preparation of a "Record of Completion" shall be the responsibility of a qualified and experienced installer, and shall be completed in accordance with NFPA 72.